traversys/DiscoEnhancements/README.md

 * Sets the tab title to the name of the appliance automatically - easier to work with multiple tabs/appliances
 * Automatically switch between debug mode on/off
 * One-click hide debug output (with debug mode on)
-* Add a generic search box to all pages
+* Adds a global generic search query box
-* Add 'refine results' bar to top of reports pages
+* Adds 'refine results' bar to top of reports pages
+* Converts TPL module page into a lightweight editor - does not require page reload or 'edit' button!

 Contributions and Feedback welcome.